-Guildford is an historic town with cobbled streets and lots of old buildings, all of which makes it a very beautiful place.
+Guildford is a historic town with cobbled streets and lots of old buildings, all of which makes it a very beautiful place.
 It’s a charming town full of life, surrounded by stunning green countryside, infused with history, its everything a student might need.

-Theres a good nightlife to be found in Guildford, with more than 20 bars and clubs; these range from a quirky bar that serves 55 different cocktails to a disco that plays pop music.
+There is good nightlife to be found in Guildford, with more than 20 bars and clubs; these range from a quirky bar that serves 55 different cocktails to a disco that plays pop music.
 Bar Thirteen and Rubix nightclub on campus are strong favorites with students.

 The countryside is never far away with the beautiful Surrey Hills, an Area of Outstanding Natural Beauty, on its doorstep!
-It is perfect for enjoying outdoor activities, whether it be hiking in the countryside, zip wiring, paintballing or mountain biking.
+It is perfect for enjoying outdoor activities, whether it be hiking in the countryside, zip wiring, paint-balling or mountain biking.

-Guildford town is also just a 30 minute train ride to London, making it easy to head to the capital for shopping, brunch, a night out, a West End show, some sightseeing or to visit to one of its inspiring galleries or museums.
+Guildford town is also just a 30-minute train ride to London, making it easy to head to the capital for shopping, brunch, a night out, a West End show, some sightseeing or to visit to one of its inspiring galleries or museums.
 It’s also less than 35 minutes from the UK’s two largest international airports, Heathrow and Gatwick.

 You’re preference has been saved